eriksh26/Randomizzer/README.md

 ## Installation
-Click on the following link to download the APK <br />

 Click on the "Code" icon located on the left side of the 'About section'.
 Git-clone the link in your terminal or download the zip file and extract it.